Skip to ContentSkip to Navigation

 Introduction to R

 This course relies heavily on highly interactive (online or hybrid) sessions where we review what you’ve done in the reader.
 During a review the teacher will share his screen and go through the code asking you by voting and chatting to find the error or complete the code.
 These reviews are used to rehearse material, show tips and tricks, warn for common mistakes, explain error messages, show how to use the helpfiles and the program (IDE) in general, and overall to motivate you to keep up the pace.
 Participants report they are highly involved during these sessions and the course is consistently highly evaluated.
-On average this course is rated with an 8.2 (10% gives a 10!) by students and employees alike.
+On average this course is rated with an 8.2 (10% gives a 10!) by students, PHD’s and other employees alike.

 Goal